a2ankitrai/2KX7/Java/garbage_collection.md

 ## When an Object becomes Eligible for Garbage Collection

-- All references to that object explicitly set to null e.g. object = null
+- All references to that object explicitly set to null e.g. `object = null;`

 - The object is created inside a block and reference goes out scope once control exit that block.